rrthomas/beetle/README.md

 ./bootstrap
 ```

+Then see "Building from source" above.

 To build the PDF documentation, a comprehensive TeX system such as TeXLive
 is required.
 This is only necessary when building from Git, as pre-built
 PDFs are supplied in release archives.
-For the bibliographies in the
-documentation to be built correctly, GNU Make should be used.

 ## Use